Chart Color Schemes

 Infrastructure

-Hillside has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Hillside has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely influencing the region.
+AreaSearch identified 17 projects likely affecting this region.
 Notable ones include Woodlea Master-Planned Community, Calder Park Drive Interchange, Aintree Indoor Sports Facility, and Melbourne Renewable Energy Hub.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.